-Pressure cookers are real time savers for Indian cooking, specially the whole beans such as Cholay (Garbanzo) , Rajma (Red kidney beans), Chicken or Lamb curry.
-Do not cook Dal in pressure cooker.
-The boil-over from Dal can clog the vent pipe.
+Pressure cookers are real time savers for Indian cooking, specially the whole beans such as: Cholay (Garbanzo) , Rajma (Red kidney beans), Mah (Black beans); Chicken, Lamb, and Goat curry.

 The Material (Cooking Pot)

 The pressure cookers cooking pot is made of either Aluminum or Stainless steel.
-The Aluminum pressure cooking pots are neither anodized nor coated with non-stick material.
 The Aluminum is reactive to acids in the food, which may discolor or even pit the pressure cooker.
 Also, it has been found that cooking in bare Aluminum may contribute to Alzheimer's disease.
 I don't recommend using Aluminum pressure cookers.

 The stainless steel is not reactive to foods.
-It should have a heavy bottom, where a layer of aluminum is sandwiched in between the layers of the stainless steel.
-This will provide uniform heating.
-You can sauté the Masala and brown Chicken or Lamb before cooking under pressure without fear of damaging the pan.
+I recommend using 18/10 stainless steel pot with a heavy bottom (A layer of aluminum sandwiched two outer layers of stainless steel).
+Heavy bottom provides uniform heating to sauté the Masala and brown Chicken or Lamb before cooking under pressure.
 How to choose Stainless steel Flatware and cookware

 The Size (Capacity)